eriksvoboda/stock-analysis/README.md

 ## Overview of Project

   Steve wants to understand how different stocks perform in 2017 and 2018 because his parents want to invest in stock.
 Initially Steve's parents were very interested in the stock DQ.
-The purpose of this project is to provide Steve the ability to analyze all stocks in 2017 and 2018 and allow Steve to determine the top stock for his parents.
-Additionally this project was focused on refactoring the code previously used to analyze the stocks in a given year.
+The purpose of this project is to provide Steve the ability to analyze all stocks in 2017 and 2018 and allow Steve to determine the best stock for his parents.
+Additionally this project was focused on refactoring the code previously used in this module to analyze the stocks in a given year.

 ## Results